captionpoint/captionpoint-plays/HOLMES-POIROT.md

 ---

 The Diogenes Club wishes you good hunting.’
-Your servant, Miles Messervy, Club Secretary.”
+Your servant, Mycroft Holmes.”

 ---